fenixvf/tavernastream/replit.md

 ## Overview

 TavernaStream is a full-stack web application designed for streaming movies and series.
-It integrates data from The Movie Database (TMDB) with video URLs stored in JSONBin, providing a comprehensive streaming experience.
+It integrates data from The Movie Database (TMDB) with video URLs stored in Firebase Realtime Database, providing a comprehensive streaming experience.
 The platform features a rich media catalog, a versatile video player, progress tracking, a "New Releases" section, user-specific watchlists, and real-time search capabilities, all presented through a responsive user interface.
 The project aims to deliver a seamless and engaging streaming service.

+## Recent Changes (October 2025)

+### Firebase Integration Migration
+- **Date**: October 23, 2025
+- **Change**: Migrated from JSONBin to Firebase Realtime Database for unlimited access
+- **Implementation**:
+  - Created `server/firebase.ts` to replace `server/jsonbin.ts`
+  - Uses two separate Firebase databases:
+    - Movies Database: `filmes-series-tavernastream`
+    - Series Database: `series-tavernastream`
+  - Real-time cache invalidation using Firebase `onValue` listeners
+  - 30-second cache TTL for optimal performance
+  - Hero banner updated to show 5 most recent items (instead of 4)

+### UI Improvements
+- Enhanced mobile alert visibility in `PlayerOverlay.tsx`:
+  - Increased z-index to 100 for better visibility
+  - Larger, bolder text for better readability
+  - Stronger colors and borders for clear distinction
+  - Fixed positioning at top-20 on mobile, top-24 on desktop
+  - Added shadow-2xl for depth

 ## User Preferences

 I prefer detailed explanations and an iterative development approach.
 Please ask before making major changes.
-Do not make changes to the folder `Z` or the file `Y`.

 ## System Architecture